 Bronowski Collection: During a long and varied career, ranging from his early days as a mathematician at Cambridge to his final work on the subject of 'human specificity' at the Salk Institute for Biological Studies in California, Jacob Bronowski (1908-1974) made significant contributions to the intellectual life of the twentieth century.
 This collection, the gift of Mrs Jacob Bronowski, consists of the papers arising out of Bronowski's work in such diverse areas as poetry, literature, mathematics, the history and philosophy of science and the evolution of language.
 The records relating to the creation of The Ascent of Man television series, perhaps Bronowski's crowning achievement, are especially complete.
 Complementing the manuscript resources is an extensive collection of Bronowski's published books, essays and lectures, many with his holograph corrections.
 An exhibition guide, The Legacy of Jacob Bronowski, published by the Library in 1977, surveys Bronowski's career and provides additional information about the collection.

 Darwin Collection: The life and work of Charles Darwin and the history and development of the theory of natural selection are exhaustively refelcted by this collection.
 All editions and issues of Darwin's books, illustrating the significant textual changes made by him as his ideas developed, are represented.
 The important works on evolution by Darwin's predecessors, works by his scientific colleagues and many of the books resulting from the controversies surrounding the publication of Origin of Species (1859) broaden the concept and the value of the collection.
 The major part of the collection was assembled by Richard B. Freeman, who has compiled a bibliographical handlist of the works of Darwin.
-Species of Origin, a pamphlet by Richard Landon describing and discussing the collection (and may be viewed here as a PDF file), was published by the University of Toronto Library in 1971.
+Species of Origin, a pamphlet by Richard Landon describing and discussing the collection, was published by the University of Toronto Library in 1971.

 Einstein Collection: This small but important collection of books and offprints by and about Albert Einstein includes copies of both the 1905 paper on the special theory of relativity and the famous general theory of 1916.
 Works by many of Einstein's distinguished scientific colleagues are also included.